Streamwood, Illinois: Education

+Transportation

+The Bartlett station provides Metra commuter rail service along the Milwaukee District West Line in nearby Bartlett.
+Trains travel east to Chicago Union Station, and west to Big Timber Road station.

+Pace provides bus service on Route 554 directly connecting Streamwood to Schaumburg and other destinations.

 Streamwood Stride

 The Streamwood Stride is an endurance race.
 It is held in Streamwood on the second weekend of June.
 The 2010 Streamwood Stride was its 12th race, and included the 5k run/walk, the 10k run, kiddie races of 50m and 100m, the double derby (which is Streamwood Stride teamed up with Bartlett Blossom Run), and the 1 mi fun run.